On this page

 This compares with the current statutory minimum drawdown rates in the table below.

-Note: The rates listed below are the normal minimum pension payment rates, rather than the temporary reduced rates applicable for the 2019/2020 and 2020/2021 years due to the Coronavirus crisis.
+Note: The rates listed below are the normal minimum pension payment rates, rather than the temporary reduced rates applicable for the 2019–20 to 2022–23 financial years due to the impact of COVID.
 Learn more about the minimum pension payment rules (including calculator).

 A need for Aussie rules

 De Ravin says the study focused on retirees with an account-based pension to reflect current practice.
 Most Australians are members of defined contribution super schemes and use their retirement balance to start an account-based pension in the absence of annuity products with broad appeal.